 Stewardess: Ruth Joyner (Australian/American)

 Born in Dalby, Queensland, Australia to ex-pat American parents, Ruth benefits from dual citizenship, and a combined Aussie/American perspective.
-Ruth's family moved to Tasmania when she was a small child, it was there that she developed a love a sailing in the D'Entrecasteaux Channel near Hobart.
-Her love of sailing and a passion to explore lead to the eventual purchase of a 35 foot sailboat, in which she travelled extensively on the east coast of Australia and to New Caledonia and Vanuatu.
-With a combined 14 years of resort and hospitality experience it was a natural progression to yacht stewardess.
-Her first job onboard the 108 foot ketch AVALON in 1998 took her on a Pacific crossing from Panama to New Zealand via the Galapagos and Tahiti.
+Ruth’s family moved to Tasmania when she was a small child, it was there that she developed a love a sailing in the D’Entrecasteaux Channel near Hobart.
+Her love of sailing and a passion to explore lead to the eventual purchase of a 35’ sailboat, in which she traveled extensively on the east coast of Australia and to New Caledonia and Vanuatu.
+With a combined 14 years of resort and hospitality experience, it was a natural progression to yacht stewardess.
+Her first job onboard the 108’ ketch AVALON in 1998 took her on a Pacific crossing from Panama to New Zealand via the Galapagos and Tahiti.
 It was in New Zealand that she met her future husband, Captain Karl and they have worked together on large sailing yachts for nearly two decades.
-In addition to her Pacific crossing Ruth has completed 2 trans-Atlantic crossings and experienced The US East Coast, Canada, the Mediterranean, and Caribbean as professional yacht crew.
+In addition to her Pacific crossing, Ruth has completed 2 trans-Atlantic crossings and experienced the US East Coast, Canada, the Mediterranean, and the Caribbean as professional yacht crew.
 She has sailed over 75,000 miles at sea since those early days in Tasmania.
 Ruth looks forward to providing her guests a warm and inviting atmosphere with excellent service and her keen eye for detail.
-In her down time Ruth enjoys horseback riding, beachcombing, and gardening.
+In her downtime Ruth enjoys horseback riding, beachcombing, and gardening.